Ironclad is a command line utility for creating and managing encrypted password databases.

 This file is encrypted using 256-bit AES, an industry-standard protocol supported on all platforms and across all programming languages.

-By design, alternative native clients should be straightforward to implement and can take better advantage of the built-in security features offered by specific operating systems.
+The Ironclad application itself is a cross-platform prototype.
+However, alternative native clients should be straightforward to implement and can take better advantage of the built-in security features offered by specific operating systems.

 Ryan Wynn's llave provides desktop and mobile interfaces for Ironclad databases.